-- · Clicking once on an Active Area will select this area individually. - · Clicking the next time will select the group this area belongs to.
+- Clicking once on an Active Area selects this area individually. - Clicking the next time selects the group this area belongs to.

-Tip: When importing a Datapath configuration containing more than one Datapath device, the groups will initially be placed on top of each other in the editor.
+Tip: When importing a Datapath configuration containing more than one Datapath device, the groups are initially placed on top of each other in the editor.
 The Datapath configuration contains no info on where the outputs of the devices are located relative to each other.
 In our typical setup, both groups of 4 screens ended up on the left side of the editor.
 The second group then had to be dragged to the right side of the video wall representation in the editor.
 In this case, it is useful to enable the "Live" function and the "Fill color" function to ensure that the Active Areas actually match the monitors in the video wall.

-2.4.5 Working with Superchannels

-- Recommended Workflow

-- · Working with Superchannels in Viz Artist

-- · Organizing Presets with the Viz Artist Presets Plugin

-- · Working with Superchannels in Viz Multiplay
+2.5.4 Working with Superchannels

-- · Creating a Profile and Add a Video Wall

-- Working with Superchannel Presets in the Video Wall Designer in Viz Multiplay

-- · Using Video Wall Presets in a Show
+- Recommended Workflow - Working with Superchannels in Viz Artist - Organizing Presets with the Viz Artist Presets Plugin - Working with Superchannels in Viz Multiplay - · Creating a Profile and Adding a Video Wall - Working with Superchannel Presets in the Video Wall Designer in Viz Multiplay - Using Video Wall Presets in a Show - · Changing Superchannel Presets in a Show

-A Note: Superchannels in Viz Multiplay requires Viz Artist / Engine.
-See the release notes for more on version requirements.
+Note: Superchannels in Viz Multiplay require Viz Artist and Viz Engine.
+See the release notes for more information on version requirements.